Leon C. Marshall: Economic organization compared to machine; a process approach to economics

-There is no attempt to expound principles.
-All that is left to be taken up at a later point in the course.
-Those who have taught elementary economics will appreciate the difficulty of interesting and holding the students when they are plunged at the outset into the midst of the complexities of utility, value, and prices.
-This book goes far to solve that most difficult problem of arousing student interest in the course.
-It was considered eminently practical, readable, suggestive, and as such merits consideration.
+Reviewing the book in The American Economic Review, Everett W. Goodhue wrote that it "goes far to solve that most difficult problem of arousing student interest," describing it as "eminently practical, readable, and suggestive."

 Topics discussed in the book

 The topics discussed in the book are in the main those of Professor Marshall's more pretentious work Readings in Industrial Society.
 The first two chapters on human wants and social resources aim to show the reasons for any form of economic organization.

 Then follow six chapters on English industrial history which, as the authors state, "are not 'historical' in any orthodox sense of the term.
 They are a somewhat more extended view of the problem at issue."
 The remainder of the book is taken up with a functionalized description of the economic organization of the United States.
 There are four chapters on specialization, two on machine industry, three on business organization, three on the province of the enterpriser, two each on money and financial organization and the utilization of natural and human resources, and one on planning, guiding, and controlling.